 How to visualise your employee experience

-In order to take the guesswork out of employee priorities, we’ve created the Employee Experience Cycle, which visualises each of four phases.
+To take the guesswork out of employee priorities, we’ve created the Employee Experience Cycle, which visualises each of the four phases.
 This makes it easy to see how engagement changes over time and identify specific areas that need attention.

 Separate onboarding, engagement and exit surveys require a lot of admin, and often the data remains siloed and unused.
 Employee Experience Cycle uses your regular engagement survey, augmented with targeted on- and off-boarding questions, to provide the insights needed to optimise your employee experience with no additional work.